morelli03/progetto-sis/README.md

 ## 📌 Overview

 This project implements a custom version of the Rock-Paper-Scissors game using **SIS** and **Verilog**.
-It was developed as part of a digital design course and features a finite state machine (FSM) combined with a datapath to enforce unique game rules.
+It was developed as part of a computer architecture course and features a finite state machine (FSM) combined with a datapath to enforce unique game rules.

 ## 🎮 Game Rules